Home

 The Trinitarian Order

-The view is taken from the green dot in the 1748 map below.
-In the description below the plate Vasi made reference to: 1) S. Maria delle Fornaci; 2) Fornaci dei mattoni (brick kilns).
-The small map shows also 3) S. Angelo alle Fornaci.
+2) Fornaci dei mattoni (brick kilns).
+The map shows also 3) S. Angelo alle Fornaci.

 The view in March 2010

-The area around S. Maria delle Fornaci was developed in the XXth century and high apartment blocks have replaced the kilns; by observing the church from an askew position it is possible to include in the view the dome of S. Pietro.
+The area around S. Maria alle Fornaci was developed in the XXth century and high apartment blocks have replaced the kilns; by observing the church from an askew position it is possible to include in the view the dome of S. Pietro.

-The church and the adjoining monastery were not affected by the 1849 fights which occurred off Porta Cavalleggeri during the defence of Rome by Giuseppe Garibaldi; the exchanges of artillery fire led to the destruction of S. Angelo alle Fornaci, a small parish church for the families of those who worked at the kilns, which was located near Porta Fabrica; in 1850 S. Maria delle Grazie became the parish church for the neighbourhood and it still retains this function.
+The church and the adjoining monastery were not affected by the 1849 fights which occurred off Porta Cavalleggeri during the defence of Rome by Giuseppe Garibaldi; the exchanges of artillery fire led to the destruction of S. Angelo alle Fornaci, a small parish church for the families of those who worked at the kilns, which was located near Porta Fabrica; in 1850 S. Maria alle Fornaci became the parish church for the neighbourhood and it still retains this function.

 (left) Façade; (right) door of the monastery

-The construction of the church started in 1694 and the façade was completed in 1727; it is generally attributed to Filippo Raguzzini; its design reminds of Borromini's Oratorio dei Filippini.
+The construction of the church started in 1694 and the façade was completed in 1727; it is generally attributed to Filippo Raguzzini; its design is evocative of Francesco Borromini's Oratorio dei Filippini.
 It is not clear why a remote and unprotected location was chosen for building such a large church; the original plan included a dome which was never completed.
 In the XXth century a bell tower in line with the style of the church was built at the side of the apse.

 (left) Apse and bell tower; (right) interior